minetest/minetest/README.md

-    REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib LUA_COMPILE_AS_C                - Only if you aren't using LuaJIT; disable compilation as C++ to avoid rare issues with unwinding on platforms such as Raspberry PI
+    REDIS_LIBRARY                   - Only when building with Redis; path to libhiredis.a/libhiredis.so SPATIAL_INCLUDE_DIR             - Only when building with LibSpatial; directory that contains spatialindex/SpatialIndex.h SPATIAL_LIBRARY                 - Only when building with LibSpatial; path to libspatialindex_c.so/spatialindex-32.lib LUA_COMPILE_AS_C                - Only if you aren't using LuaJIT; disable compilation of Lua as C++ to avoid rare issues on some platforms; see PR #11683 comments
     LUA_INCLUDE_DIR                 - Only if you want to use LuaJIT; directory where luajit.h is located LUA_LIBRARY                     - Only if you want to use LuaJIT; path to libluajit.a/libluajit.so OGG_DLL                         - Only if building with sound on Windows; path to libogg.dll